Here's What Khloé Kardashian's Sisters Have To Say About Tristan

-Everything Khloe Kardashian’s Sisters Have Said About Tristan Thompson Show Just How Careful They Are
+Everything Khloe Kardashian’s Sisters Have Said About Tristan Thompson Shows Just How Careful They Are

 Privacy has sort of been the name of the game when it comes to Khloé's relationships.
 Even back when she first started dating the Cleveland Cavaliers basketball player, it took a bunch of tabloid headlines before Kim found out who she was dating, so now that there's alleged trouble in paradise, it makes sense that everyone is zipped up.